Valllls/AnagramChecker/README.md

 ```
 ./gradlew test
 ```
+### Assumptions Made:
+- Case is to be ignored when comparing two words for the presense of an anagram. i.e. "AbC" is an anagram of "aBc" despite different cases occuring.
+- If two Strings contain the same number of each character then they are anagrams of each other.
+Whether or not the two Strings are actually words contained within a dictionary was ignored for this project.
+For instance, while 'abb' and 'bba' are considered anagrams by this program neither one is a real word.

 ### Screenshot of a user entering a query:
 ![Screenshot of a user entering a query and the programs result](exampleResults.png)